mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 // .....
 ```

-This movement is mutable (despite not being so in the real world).
+This movement is mutable (despite not being so in the real-world).
 We must ensure that it behaves as our observed entity.

 [Gist Url]: # (https://gist.github.com/mcsee/9247c16a3af3a743b2c60ca479762a05)
 ```php